The ILCA Hall of Fame includes builders of the class and champion sailors who have made an extraordinary

 The 2018 Laser Masters World Championships marked Peter’s 32nd straight appearance competing at the event, and he’s captured a remarkable 13 world titles in his age category to date.
 Known as the “Iron Master” of Laser sailing, the only Masters Worlds he missed was the first one held in France in 1980, and that was only because he wasn’t aware the event was being held!
-Peter also created the Seitech Dolly that became the standard dolly in North America and beyond not just for Lasers, but for many dinghies.
-Read more about Peter here, including his incredible tale of how in 1963 in the dead of night he and a friend escaped in a kayak from communist East Germany on to freedom.
+Peter also created the Seitech Dolly that became the standard dolly in North America and beyond, not just for Lasers but for many dinghies.
+Read more about Peter here, including his incredible tale of how in 1963, in the dead of night, he and a friend escaped in a kayak from communist East Germany on to freedom.

 Dick Tillman (USA)

 Dick wrote Laser Sailing for the 1990s (published in 1991) and also The Complete Book of Laser Sailing (first published in 2005), both widely regarded as the “Bible” of how to rig, sail and race a Laser.
-Dick is known for being a true gentlemen on and off the water and for always being available to share his sailing knowledge.
+Dick is known for being a true gentleman on and off the water and for always being available to share his sailing knowledge.

 Mention ILCA sailing in Japan, and the name Takao Otani invariably pops up as synonymous with its very being, growth, and success.
 As the longtime owner of Performance Sailcraft Japan, a member of the ILCA World Council, an international judge, and exceptional race officer, Otani is a veritable force in spearheading the growth of sailing and the class in Asia and around the world.
 Being the first Asian to be inducted into the ILCA Hall of Fame is just one of the many firsts for Otani in a lifetime of love and involvement with the sport.